-MONITORING TO BE UNDERTAK NOTES FBC Renal Profile + Liver Profile & GGT 7# ADDITIONAL DRUG SPECIFIC MONITORING Within 1 month of accepting shared care agreement, then three monthly For oral therapy, only prescribe 2.5mg tablets.
+MONITORING TO BE UNDERTAK NOTES FBC Renal Profile ^{+} Liver Profile & GGT ^{7 #} ADDITIONAL DRUG SPECIFIC MONITORING Within 1 month of accepting shared care agreement, then three monthly For oral therapy, only prescribe 2.5mg tablets.
 In the event of methotrexate toxicity/ overdose, folinic acid rescue should be considered ATE For patients co-prescribed leflunomide: Monthly; after 1 year of monthly monitoring specialist may recommend reducing frequency of monitoring Concomitant folic acid should be prescribed; dose will vary from 5mg per week to 5mg daily (except day of methotrexate).
-ETHOTREXATE After dose change: Fortnightly for 6 weeks, then three monthly (monthly if co-prescribed leflunomide) Mandatory for patient held monitoring record to be in place & up to date; can be electronic or paper METH (menting if so presented felicinate) Annual fibroscan may be indicated for patients at higher risk of chronic liver disease .
+METHOTREXATE After dose change: Fortnightly for 6 weeks, then three monthly (monthly if co-prescribed leflunomide) Mandatory for patient held monitoring record to be in place & up to date; can be electronic or paper METH Annual fibroscan may be indicated for patients at higher risk of chronic liver disease 7 .
 This will be responsibility of secondary care.
-For Dermatology patients: P3NP testing is not available in primary care ; where indicated the patient will remain under secondary care for monitoring and prescribing purposes. Щ Within 1 month of accepting shared care agreement, then three monthly Three monthly monitoring of: Blood pressure LEFLUNOMIDE For patients co-prescribed methotrexate: Monthly; after 1 year of monthly monitoring specialist may recommend reducing frequency of monitoring Weight If greater than 10% weight loss discuss with secondary care specialist team LE After dose change: Fortnightly for 6 weeks, then three monthly (monthly if co-prescribed methotrexate) HYDROXY- CHLOROQUINE No routine monitoring required GP should refer to secondary care for advice if patient reports visual symptoms.
-See RCOPHTH guidelines for further information.
+For Dermatology patients: P3NP testing is not available in primary care 8 ; where indicated the patient will remain under secondary care for monitoring and prescribing purposes. ш Within 1 month of accepting shared care agreement, then three monthly Three monthly monitoring of: Blood pressure LEFLUNOMIDE For patients co-prescribed methotrexate: Monthly; after 1 year of monthly monitoring specialist may recommend reducing frequency of monitoring Weight If greater than 10% weight loss discuss with secondary care specialist team After dose change: Fortnightly for 6 weeks, then three monthly (monthly if co-prescribed methotrexate) HYDROXY- CHLOROQUINE No routine monitoring required5 GP should refer to secondary care for advice if patient reports visual symptoms.
+See RCOPHTH guidelines 9 for further information.
 Secondary care to arrange OCT within 12 months of initiation where locally available.
 After 5 years of treatment patient will be referred by secondary care for annual OCT screening where locally available.
+See Secondary care team must inform patients their blood tests will be fortnightly for 6 weeks due to the dose change: more frequent monitoring after a dose change may be requested by the secondary care